 Turmeric is used in many recipes, especially in curries and other Asian dishes but it’s earthy, spicy, and often bitter taste can be an acquired taste for some (although once they’ve acquired the taste, many people become addicted!).
 Additionally turmeric can be consumed as a drink – turmeric tea!

-Turmeric and tea made from turmeric are renowned for the multiple health benefits it offers, particularly when it comes to inflammation and pain – helping to treat health issues such as osteoarthritis, rheumatoid arthritis, and ulcerative colitis.
+Turmeric and tea made from turmeric are renowned for the multiple health benefits it offers, particularly when it comes to inflammation and many people use turmeric for pain relief – helping to treat health issues such as osteoarthritis, rheumatoid arthritis, and ulcerative colitis.
 It can also help patients with cancer, multiple sclerosis, Alzheimer’s, and high cholesterol, to name but a few.

 Turmeric can also help to prevent the blood from clotting and reduces the often-painful inflammation caused by wounds, acne, and various other skin conditions.
 In fact as research progresses, more and more turmeric health benefits are being discovered.